 Many thyroid patients benefit from being more involved in their thyroid care and treatment, which is where self-testing and the ability to order your own tests can be critical tools for empowering yourself.

-Why Might I Benefit From Ordering My Own Tests?
+Why You Can Benefit From Ordering Your Own Thyroid Tests.

-A lot of doctors only test TSH (Thyroid Stimulating Hormone) and go by it entirely to decide on your course of treatment, but this isn’t accurate.
-TSH stands for ‘Thyroid Stimulating Hormone’ and is a hormone secreted by the pituitary gland.
+TSH is a hormone secreted by the pituitary gland.
 It serves as an average read out over the previous four to six weeks of your thyroid levels.

 It in turn tells the thyroid how much hormone to produce.
 By only testing TSH and not the actual thyroid hormone levels (Free T3 and Free T4), you’re not getting the most comprehensive and accurate view of your thyroid health and thus, the best treatment.
 You can read more on Why Going by TSH Alone Is Inaccurate here.